What is an

 or…

-A Network could look like YOU and other people you share an interest, aspect of ministry, denomination, location, or any other affinity with that wish to gather to enrich, connect, empower and sustain one another!
+A Network could look like YOU and other people with whom you share an interest, aspect of ministry, denomination, location, or any other affinity – who wish to gather to enrich, connect, empower and sustain one another!

 What kinds of affinity groups can be considered as Networks?